 - Select the source and destination location, and then click Create.

-- Select each product and the quantity that you want to transfer.
+- Select each variant and the quantity that you want to transfer:

-- Click Receive to increase the stock level at your destination location.
+- Click Actions > Receive all items to increase the stock level at your destination location.
+The status of each variant will change to Received.